 This entire field of inquiry remained dormant for about a hundred years, but a new discipline has recently emerged known as enteric (meaning intestinal) neuroscience.
 Our enteric nervous system—the collection of nerves in our gut—has been referred to as a “second brain” given its size, complexity, and similarity.
 We have as many nerves in our gut as we do in our spinal cord!
 The size and complexity of our gut brain is not surprising when considering the challenges posed by the interface.
 We have a hundred times more contact with the outside world through our gut than through our skin.
 We also have to deal with our 100 trillion little friends down there.
 That takes a lot of processing power.

 Anyone who’s had butterflies in their stomach knows that our mental state can affect our gut.
 Studies show that every day stresses can actually affect gut flora populations.
 An innovative study out of Australia looked at feces scraped from toilet paper used by undergrads during exam week.
 If you check out my 5-min video Gut Feelings: Probiotics and Mental Health, you can see how many bacteria the undergrads had in their feces before and after the exam.
 You’ll notice the effect lasted the whole week.
 Their findings show that our mental state can indeed affect our gut, but can our gut affect our mental state?
 We didn’t know until recently.
+When it comes to addiction issues the rehab center in gainesville can help with getting rid of the problem.

 Many suffering from chronic fatigue syndrome complain of gut dysfunction, so researchers tried giving sufferers probiotics to see if their mental and emotional state could be improved and it did appear to help.
 You can learn more about treating chronic fatigue syndrome in: